 Do you find yourself stuck in a pattern of attracting the same type of relationships and situations?
 This could be linked to your past lives, which could have possibly revolved around certain significant events that are now interfering with your present mental and emotional well-being.
 This is exactly when regression therapy can come to the rescue.

 ‘Regression’ means going back in time.
 While the body cannot go back in time, your mind, awareness, and thoughts can, revisiting the pleasure- or pain-associated memories of the past.
 Pleasure associations are a treat for the mind to recall as they have a satisfying and pleasant effect.
 However, when traumatic memories resurface, they leave a deeply draining effect.
 These trauma-induced memories cause emotional damage to the confidence, self-esteem, trust, creativity, and potential of the individual, leaving them feeling helpless and hopeless.
+Past life regression therapy is a method to explore the root cause of such traumas.

 1. Age Regression